psq/swapr/README.md

 ```
 npm run wrapr
 ```
 Sidecar is required for running the integration tests.
+Sidecar is needed to check the state of the transaction.

 ### wrapr test scenario
 * Alice wraps 800000 STX
 * Bob wraps 800000 STX
 * Zoe wraps 500000 STX

-* Zoe calls setFeeTo on token1-token2 exchange contract to collect 5 basis point of the 30 basis point exchange fee
+* Zoe sets the fee address on token1-token2 exchange contract to collect 5 basis point of the 30 basis point exchange fee
-* Zoe calls setFeeTO on swapr-token1 exchange contract
+* Zoe sets the fee address on swapr-token1 exchange contract

 * Alice adds liquidity to swapr-token1 exchange 500000 swapr and 1000000 token1
 * Alice adds liquidity to token1-token2 exchange 500000 token1 and 200000 token2